AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 ---
-title: Generate Document of Record for adaptive forms
+title: Generate Document of Record for Adaptive Forms
-description: Explains how you can generate a template for a document of record (DoR) for adaptive forms.
+description: Explains how you can generate a template for a document of record (DoR) for Adaptive Forms.

 ---

-# Generate Document of Record for adaptive forms {#generate-document-of-record-for-adaptive-forms}
+# Generate Document of Record for Adaptive Forms {#generate-document-of-record-for-adaptive-forms}

 ## Overview {#overview}

 After submitting a form, your customers generally want to keep a record, in print or in document format, of the information they have filled in the form for their future reference.
 This is referred to as a document of record.

-This article explains how you can generate a document of record for adaptive forms.
+This article explains how you can generate a document of record for Adaptive Forms.

 >[!NOTE]
 >
->Auto-generation of document of record is not supported for XFA-based adaptive forms.
-However, you can use the XDP used to create the adaptive form as document of record.
+>Auto-generation of document of record is not supported for XFA-based Adaptive Forms.
+However, you can use the XDP used to create the Adaptive Form as document of record.

-## Adaptive form types and their documents of record {#adaptive-form-types-and-their-documents-of-record}
+## Adaptive Form types and their documents of record {#adaptive-form-types-and-their-documents-of-record}

-When you create an adaptive form, you can select a form model.
+When you create an Adaptive Form, you can select a form model.
 Your options are:

 * [Form Templates](creating-adaptive-form.md#create-an-adaptive-form-based-on-an-xfa-form-template)
-  Lets you select an XFA template for your adaptive form.
+  Lets you select an XFA template for your Adaptive Form.
 When you select an XFA template, you can use the associated XDP file for document of record as described above.

 * [XML Schema](creating-adaptive-form.md#create-an-adaptive-form-based-on-xml-or-json-schema)
-  Lets you select an XML schema definition for your adaptive form.
-When you select an XML schema for your adaptive form, you can:
+  Lets you select an XML schema definition for your Adaptive Form.
+When you select an XML schema for your Adaptive Form, you can:

     * Associate an XFA template for document of record.
-Ensure that associated XFA template uses the same XML schema as your adaptive form
+Ensure that associated XFA template uses the same XML schema as your Adaptive Form
     * Automatically generate document of record

 * None
-  Lets you create an adaptive form without a form model.
-The document of record is automatically generated for your adaptive form.
+  Lets you create an Adaptive Form without a form model.
+The document of record is automatically generated for your Adaptive Form.

 When you select a form model, configure document of record using options available under Document of Record Template Configuration.
 See [Document of Record Template Configuration](#document-of-record-template-configuration).